dmurfet/deeplinearlogic/README.md

 The most robust implementation we are aware of is `NTM-Lasagne` for which see [this](https://medium.com/snips-ai/ntm-lasagne-a-library-for-neural-turing-machines-in-lasagne-2cdce6837315#.arp7npxt3) blog post and the [GitHub repository](https://github.com/snipsco/ntm-lasagne).
 It is written for Theano.
 There is also [carpedm20](https://github.com/carpedm20/NTM-tensorflow) which we have looked at less.
 Essentially we confirmed that the `NTM-Lasagne` implementation makes the same initialisation choices that we made on our own, which the exception of the controller internal state.
 The following remarks pertain entirely to `NTM-Lasagne`.

 Some general notes: they train the Copy task on `num_classes = 256 + 1` that is, an alphabet of `256` symbols plus a terminal symbol, and on sequences of length `N = 5`.
+The allowed rotations of the read and write addresses default to `3`, i.e. `[-1,0,1]`.
+The final output layer uses a sigmoid.

+Note that the actual calculation of the weights (including sharpening) takes place in the function `get_weights` of `heads.py`.
+They train on about `1000000` samples.

 #### Read and write addresses